No Verifiable Reward for Prosody: Toward Preference-Guided Prosody Learning in TTS: Experiments

 \subsection{Setup}

 We evaluate 12 systems on the KoCC-TTS dataset, including 3 production-grade external services, 3 open-source models, and 6 internal variants.
 We intentionally exclude open-source TTS baselines from the main comparison.
 A preliminary screening indicated that most off-the-shelf OSS voices exhibited inadequate prosodic fluency in Korean, and their inclusion would likely result in floor effects rather than provide a meaningful basis for comparison.
-For external systems, we adopt vendors’ strongest Korean voices and default synthesis settings unless otherwise noted: ElevenLabs Multilingual v2 (“Anna”)\footnote{\url{https://elevenlabs.io/blog/eleven-multilingual-v2}}, Supertone (“\texttt{sona\_speech\_1}”)\footnote{\url{https://docs.supertoneapi.com/ko/user-guide/quickstart}}, and GPT-4o-mini-tts (“sage”).
-To ensure fairness, all systems synthesize from the same prompts with identical text normalization rules; speaking rate and punctuation handling are held fixed, and outputs are evaluated at vendors’ native sampling configurations.
+For external systems, we adopt vendors' strongest Korean voices and default synthesis settings unless otherwise noted: ElevenLabs Multilingual v2 ("Anna")\footnote{\url{https://elevenlabs.io/blog/eleven-multilingual-v2}}, Supertone ("\texttt{sona\_speech\_1}")\footnote{\url{https://docs.supertoneapi.com/ko/user-guide/quickstart}}, and GPT-4o-mini-tts ("sage").
+To ensure fairness, all systems synthesize from the same prompts with identical text normalization rules.
+Speaking rate and punctuation handling are held fixed, and outputs are evaluated at vendors’ native sampling configurations.

 We report (i) character error rate (CER) computed from Whisper-large-v3 transcriptions and (ii) human preference aggregated into ELO scores.
-This ELO ranking is derived from 596 total votes from 27 participants, who each provided pairwise blind judgments.
+For human evaluation, we adopt blind A/B pairwise comparison following Chatbot Arena-style evaluation~\cite{chiang2024chatbot}.
+We collected 596 votes from 27 participants whose ages ranged from 20 to 60.
+In each trial, raters listened to two anonymized audio samples and selected win, loss, or tie based on which utterance sounded more natural in terms of pitch and prosodic flow.
+Votes were aggregated via ELO-style ranking.
 Aggregate results are summarized in Table~\ref{tab:cer_elo}, with ELO rankings visualized in Figure~\ref{fig:elo_score}.